embroider-build/embroider/SPEC.md

 Status: intent to deprecate
 ```

-A list of paths to folders that should be merged with the app's own namespace.
+A path to a directory that should be merged with the app's own namespace.
 This is a backward-compatibility feature, avoiding using it.

 ## auto-upgraded